 Do not eat crunchy or sticky food or drink out of a straw.

-It is common for dressings to come fall off.
+It is common for dressings to fall off.
 If so, use a Q-tip dipped in Chlorhexidine Gluconate (Peridex) and gently swab the area.
-If the dressing becomes loose, simply remove it, do not try to push back in place, this will irritate the tissue.
+If the dressing becomes loose, simply remove it, do not try to push it back in place, this will irritate the tissue.